-Many of California's Native Americans remained homeless and unable to maintain a traditional, self-sufficient lifestyle.
-Conditions worsened and in 1855, some of the Koncow were moved to the Nome Lackie reservation in Tehama County.
-During the 1850s and 1860s, there were continued conflicts between the settlers and the tribes.
-In 1863, Native Americans from the Chico area were gathered together and escorted by infantry to Round Valley Reservation in Mendocino County.
-Of the 461 Indians that started the trek, only 277 reached the reservation.
+Although the surviving Nisenan continued to live in the foothills and find work as agricultural, logging, ranching, and domestic laborers, many of California's Native Americans remained homeless and unable to maintain a traditional, self-sufficient lifestyle (Wilson and Towne 1978: 396).
+As a result some of the Koncow were moved in 1855 to the Nome Lackie reservation in Tehama County.
+Conflicts between Native Americans and Euro-American settlers continued into the 1860s and, in 1863, Native Americans from the Chico area were gathered together and escorted by infantry to Round Valley Reservation in Mendocino County.
+Of the 461 Native Americans that started the trek, only 277 reached the reservation.
 Over 150 Native Americans were too sick to complete the trip and were left at Mountain House to recover before continuing.
 Conditions on the reservations were poor and provided little opportunity for self-sufficiency.
 Those who left the reservations and tried to return to their homelands encountered new settlers.